← Back to projects

 Objectives

-Primary: Compare GPT algorithm performance with actual ARM triage at the SAS-Centre 15 of CHU Lille against the gold-standard ARM triage scale.
+Primary: Compare LLM triage performance with actual ARM triage at the SAS-Centre 15 of CHU Lille against the gold-standard ARM triage scale.

 Secondary: